-John Davis is Professor of Jazz Studies and Associate Dean for Faculty Affairs and Operations.
+John Davis is Professor of Jazz Studies and Senior Associate Dean.
 He is an active clinician, performer and guest conductor throughout the United States and Canada.
 He joined the University of Colorado faculty in 1999 and has taught courses in jazz history, jazz administration and pedagogy, big band, combo, vocal jazz, and jazz techniques.
 Under his direction, the program was awarded 14 Down Beat magazine Student Music Awards and was recognized by the university chancellor as one of the University’s “core programs of excellence.”
 Among other accomplishments, Jazz Ensemble I performed at the 2004 International Association of Jazz Education (IAJE) conference in New York City and was recognized as one of the nation’s outstanding big bands by Down Beat Magazine in 2003 and 2005.
 The band released a 2003 CD, CU ‘Round Midnight, which features the music and artistry of Jim McNeely, and a 2006 release; CU Over the Rainbow.
 Prior to his appointment at CU, he served as Assistant Director of Jazz Studies at the University of Northern Colorado, where he was also Festival Coordinator for the UNC/Greeley Jazz Festival for six years.

 For 15 years, he served on the summer faculty of the Birch Creek Music Academy in Door County, Wisconsin, and was a faculty member of the Texas All-Star Jazz Camp in Plano, TX from 2009-13.
 Davis served as Artistic Director for Jazz en Vercors, an 8-day festival held each summer in the Vercors Region of France.
 He served as the Mountain Region Coordinator for the International Association for Jazz Education (IAJE) and was Director of CU’s Mile High Jazz Camp for 5 years.
 Additionally, he served as President of the Colorado Unit of (IAJE) and was coordinator for the Colorado All State Jazz Bands from 2001-2003.
 Professor Davis holds a BA in Music Education and Performance from Metropolitan State College, a MA in Trumpet Performance from the University of Denver, an MS in Organizational Leadership from Colorado State University, and a Doctor of Arts degree in Trumpet Performance and Pedagogy with a secondary emphasis in Jazz Studies from the University of Northern Colorado.